 A managed forex account allows a professional manager (or someone who claims to be so) to trade your funds on your behalf for a salary or a fixed share of the profits.
-Some trading software implement a special feature which allows ordinary clients to act like money managers and to trade for others while using the account structure of the broker.
-This is perhaps the safest way of using a manager as it eliminates the risk that the account manager will somehow run away with the funds.
+You may select a specialized firm for this purpose or a broker that offers a sophisticated software feature that permits your account balance to be traded by an expert.
+The latter service does provide an extra level of risk protection.
+You must always be careful in selecting a money manager that you can trust and that has earned a good reputation in the industry.
+While most money managers are legitimate, there have been several notable scams in the past (a few are discussed below).
 In many other cases, an enterprising person will setup a firm advertising his services to clients and will trade their funds on an independent basis.
 This second type of manager and the dangers created by associating with him is the subject of this article.
-See an example of this kind of managed account fraud.

 Advantages with managed accounts

 There are a number of advantages that a managed account offers to the trader.
-Experience that can only be gained through long term involvement in the markets is the only asset that can reduce or even negate the large risks associated with currency trading.
-Since beginner lacks such a background by definition, cooperating with a money manager may seem to be a good choice.
-Emotional difficulties involved in a trading cannot be tolerated by everyone, because each person has a different character and some are more prone to emotional extremes than others.
+Experience, which can only be gained through long-term involvement in the markets, is the only asset that can reduce or even negate the large risks associated with currency trading.
+Since a beginner lacks such a background by definition, cooperating with a money manager may seem to be a good choice.
+Emotional difficulties involved in trading cannot be tolerated by everyone, because each person has a different character profile and some are more prone to emotional extremes than others.
 Working with a money manager can also help you overcome this problem.
 Lack of sufficient time is another issue that discourages beginning traders from seriously committing to currency trading.
 A full-time account manager who can devote all his energies to trading for his clients is another positive aspect of this approach.
-Finally, many online traders who act as managers provide their past records to provide guidance on potential future returns.
+Finally, many online traders, who act as fund managers, provide their past records to provide guidance on potential future returns.
 This knowledge may also help the beginner in choosing the best offer for himself.

 Inherent dangers in these advantages